ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

 :::tip
 When the scrolling distance is less than the threshold, the switch to the next or previous one will not be triggered.

 It can be set to a decimal, such as 0.1, or an integer, such as 100.
-When the value is a decimal, the threshold is treated as a percentage, and the final threshold is `slideItemWidth * threshold` or `slideItemHeight * threshold`.
+When the value is a decimal, the threshold is treated as a percentage, and the final threshold is `slidePageWidth * threshold` or `slidePageHeight * threshold`.
 When the value is an integer, the threshold is threshold.
 :::

 ## Instance Methods